SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-configuration.md

 -----|----
 String | empty

 You can optionally specify the folder in which the target page will be created.
-Note that if a folder was created automatically (e.g. because you were transforming from an extra wiki page library) then the folder specified by this parameter will be combined with the auto-generated folder.
+Note that if a folder was created automatically (e.g. because you were transforming from an extra wiki page library) then the folder specified by this parameter will be combined with the auto-generated folder (unless you use the `TargetPageFolderOverridesDefaultFolder` option as well).
 You can specify a folder like this: `MyFolder` or `MyFolder/SubFolder` when you want to create a nested folder structure.
+Specifying `<root>` as value allows you to target the root of the target sitepages library (as of January 2020 release).

 ```Csharp
 PageTransformationInformation pti = new PageTransformationInformation(page)